 Economics 111 - Contemporary Economic Issues and Social Policy

-Fundamental economic principles and the economics of social issues.
+Course addresses fundamental economic principles and the economics way of thinking as they apply to social issues.
 Material is addressed in a manner that illustrates the importance of understanding economic issues that affect you as a consumer, citizen, and taxpayer.
-Example topics are: environmental issues, poverty and inequality, the war on drugs, the determination of prices in markets and price manipulation, and the collapse of communism.
-The format for all classes is discussion.
-3 credits. *Fulfills General Education Goal 8
+Topics include social security, health care, education reform, international trade, financial planning/investing, the macroeconomy, central planning vs capitalism, environmental economics, drug legalization, etc. 3 credits. *Fulfills General Education Goal 8

 Economics 115 - Economics for Educators

 An examination and exploration of economic concepts and principles as well as instructional approaches aimed at incorporating these concepts into the elementary school curriculum.
 This course is designed especially for students preparing for careers as elementary school educators and will focus on preparing students to be able to implement the economics strand in the Virginia Social Studies Standards of Learning adopted in 1995.
 This course may not be taken for credit by business or economics majors.
 Prerequisite: Admissions to Teacher Prepatory Program.
 3 credits.

 Economics 217 - Principles of Economics (Micro Emphasis)